awslabs/resource-discovery-for-azure/README.md

 ## Prerequisites

-Can be executed in both Azure Cloudshell and PowerShell Desktop environments.
+Can be executed in both Azure Cloudshell PowerShell and PowerShell Desktop environments.

+For additional information on Azure CloudShell, please review this [article](https://learn.microsoft.com/en-us/azure/cloud-shell/get-started/classic?tabs=azurecli)

 ### Requirements
 > **Note:** By default, script will attempt to install the necessary PowerShell modules and Azure CLI components, but you need **administrator** privileges during the script execution.